gergo-nador/noita-explorer/README.md

 This file will
 1. import and set all the environment variables which can be found in the `.env` file
 2. check if `CI_DISABLED` flag is `1`, if yes, exit with code `0`
+3. type checking for typescript files in the scripts folder
+4. build `apps/web` as a library in `dist-lib` folder for the scripts
-3. `npm run data-wak-download`: downloads the `data.wak` and the `common.csv` from the urls in `CI_DATA_WAK_URL` and `CI_TRANSLATIONS_URL`.
+5. `npm run data-wak-download`: downloads the `data.wak` and the `common.csv` from the urls in `CI_DATA_WAK_URL` and `CI_TRANSLATIONS_URL`.
 These files are hosted on cloudflare.
 If you wish to skip downloading them, copy these files from the game directory into the `dist-tmp` folder.
-4. `npm run scrape-data-wak`: scrapes the previously downloaded `data.wak` file for perk, spell and enemy data, for media files.
+6. `npm run scrape-data-wak`: scrapes the previously downloaded `data.wak` file for perk, spell and enemy data, for media files.
 Outputs two json files, the `public/noita_wak_data.json` contains the metadata of many in-game objects.
 The second one is placed in `dist-tmp/noita_data_gifs.json`, it contains all the gifs in base64 encoded format.
-5. `npm run generate-gifs`: generates gifs from the file `dist-tmp/noita_data_gifs.json` and outputs them in the `public` folder
+7. `npm run generate-gifs`: generates gifs from the file `dist-tmp/noita_data_gifs.json` and outputs them in the `public` folder
-6. `npm run generate-static-assets`: generates SEO optimized HTML pages for the sharing wiki links
+8. `npm run generate-static-assets`: generates SEO optimized HTML pages for the sharing wiki links
+9. `npm run generate-sitemap`: generates sitemap for SEO

 ### `postbuild`